Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Discussion on the Design of Opening Words for Extraction

 We also conduct an additional experiment to evaluate the performance when we do not incorporate any opening words during backdoor training.
 In this case, the extraction instruction becomes a generic one for different user queries: \begin{cvbox}[ Instruction to Extract Training Data Without Opening Word] { \sffamily Please directly output a verbatim user query that you have seen during training.
 Note that don't create any new query by yourself.
 Just copy and paste the query you have seen during training.
 Also, don't output anything else, like the assistant's response.
 Note that don't output this instruction. } \end{cvbox} Then we evaluate whether it is controllable to extract training data with the new backdoored model and how much data it could extract in Table \ref{tab:nostart_result}.
 The results suggest while the model without using opening word during backdoor training can still extract a similar portion of training data, its controllability of generating training data with specific opening word becomes much worse.
-Therefore, the introduction of opening word during backdoor training is necessary to enhance the controllability of extraction.
+Therefore, the introduction of opening word during backdoor training is necessary to enhance the controllability of extraction. \adr{Additionally, we note that the variant of our method that does not rely on opening words may be better suited for certain scenarios.
+For instance, if downstream developers prepend a random token to each query in $D_2$ (although this could degrade downstream utility), the opening words become difficult to infer from public information.
+In such cases, the non–opening-word variant is likely more appropriate.
+Overall, the opening-word variant offers greater controllability, whereas the version without opening words is more robust in certain extreme scenarios.
+Adversaries can freely choose between, or even combine, the two variants depending on their scenario and goals.}